NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/api/submission/Events/index.md

 **Guidelines for use:**
 -	The event should be linked to the IE where possible.
 Linked to the File only when it is necessary to document discrepancies.
 -	Message digest is also commonly referred to as a "checksum".
 The event "fixity check" checks the message digest.
+- Used when generating new checksums.
+Where checksums are generated locally, there is no need to use the "fixity check" event in addition to the ‘message digest calculation’ event.
+See also EventType "fixity check".